OrlovAlexandr/GAN_mnist_practice/README.md

 - `train.py`: The main script for training the GAN model.
 - `requirements.txt`: Lists the required Python packages.
 - `templates/index.html`: HTML templates for the web interface.
-- `assets/`: Assets folder with images for this Readme.'
+- `assets/`: Assets folder with images for this Readme.
 - `static/`: Static assets for the web interface.
 - `utils/`: Utility folder with functions for initializing weights, computing gradient penalties, etc.